Skip to contents

 axis_geo(side = 1, intervals = list("epoch", "period"),

-abbr = list(TRUE, FALSE))
+abbr = list(TRUE, FALSE), title = "Time (Ma)")

-# scale with MacroStrat intervals
+# scale with Macrostrat intervals

 par(mar = c(6.1, 4.1, 4.1, 2.1)) # modify margin